Icinga/icingaweb2-module-training/doc/31-Permissions.md

 );
 ```

 We can now use these permissions in our Controllers by using the `assertPermission()` method.
 For example in the `init()` method which is called by the constructor.
-This would require the given permission for the entire Controller.
+This would require a user to have the given permission for the entire Controller.

 ```php
 public function init()